babyloniaapp/docs/logs.md

 ## 📅 LOGS

 > We will publish our daily, weekly and monthly updates.
 It is very important for investors, users and players to know what exactly we're doing, how or on what we spend time and money.

 ---
+30.04.22 - The Solana, Phantom wallet connection is adding to the wallet connect, soon the updates will be deployed. \
+30.04.22 - We hired a 3D developer for the 3rd time this season, after disappointing work by previous two, we raised our hopes up with the new one. \
+30.04.22 - The final UI design of login and Signup pages are done, devs working on it to code it into the platform and be deployed withing next week.

+---
 27.04.22 - The pool.babylonia.app has a new look, we are working on the wallet connection of Solana Phantom.
 Stay tuned! \
-27.04.22 - We are aware of the problem of not showing our documents properly on the Gitbook, but they are fine on the GitHub, soon will be sorted out.
+27.04.22 - We are aware of the problem of not showing our documents properly on the GitBook, but they are fine on the GitHub, soon will be sorted out.

 ---
 25.04.22 - We are very busy finalizing our user database on the backend side, also devs are working on the game.babylonia.app page, to add user registration and login features.